sasogeek/simple/README.md

 ### VSCode Syntax Highlighting

-A Visual Studio Code extension for Simple syntax highlighting is available to enhance your development experience.
+A Visual Studio Code extension for Simple syntax highlighting is available to enhance the development experience.

 #### Installing the VSCode Extension